Circuitscape/SpatialGraphs.jl/docs/src/index.md

 # SpatialGraphs.jl

 SpatialGraphs.jl is  low level package that offers types and constructors for spatially referenced graphs.
-The primary type is `SpatialGraph`, which is a `LightGraphs.AbstractGraph`.
+The primary type is `AbstractSpatialGraph`, which is a `LightGraphs.AbstractGraph`. `AbstractSpatialGraphs`s work out of the box with functions from LightGraphs.jl and, where applicable, SimpleWeightedGraphs.jl.